Men with Fibromyalgia (FMS),

-I have heard from many men with FMS/CFIDS/ME since I began my site in 1996.
-Below
+I have heard from many men with FMS/CFIDS/ME since 1996 when I

-female, thousands if not millions of males around the world are also
+not millions - of males around the world are also suffering.
+FMS/CFIDS/ME

 1.